RicciWoo/flexbox-trillo-project/README.md

-An all in one booking and rental website developed using flexbox.
+An all-in-one booking and rental website developed by CSS flexbox.

 From an online course of CSS and Sass.